Ninja-Squad/ninja-squad.github.com/_posts/2019-05-12-angular-cli-8.0.md

 Let's see what we've got in this release!

-## Angular 8 and TypeScript 3.3 (TODO 3.4?) support
+## Angular 8 and TypeScript 3.4 support

 This was obviously expected: Angular 8.0 is now supported by the CLI.
-Note that as Angular 8.0 now requires TypeScript 3.3 (TODO 3.4?), you will need to also update your TypeScript version.
+Note that as Angular 8.0 now requires TypeScript 3.4, you will need to also update your TypeScript version.
-You can checkout out what TypeScript 3.3 brings [on the Microsoft blog](TODO link to 3.3 and maybe 3.4 if supported).
+You can checkout out what [TypeScript 3.3](https://devblogs.microsoft.com/typescript/announcing-typescript-3-3/) and [TypeScript 3.4](https://devblogs.microsoft.com/typescript/announcing-typescript-3-4/) brings on the Microsoft blog.

 The CLI now also supports the new style of lazy-loading declarations using TypeScript `import`, introduced in Angular 8.0.
 It is even required if you want to use Ivy (see below).